walaj/VariantBam/README.md

 ```
     #RULE           #EXAMPLE                   #DESCRIPTION OF EXAMPLE / FLAG
-    flag            "flag" : 4                 Set the flag bits that must be ON
+    anyflag         "anyflag" : 4              Set the flag bits that, if ON pass read
-    !flag           "!flag" : 4                Set the flag bits that must be OFF
+    !anyflag        "!anyflag" : 4             Set the flag bits that, if OFF pass read
+    allflag         "allflag" : 4              Require that all these flag bits be ON
+    !allflag        "!allflag" : 4             Require that all these flag bits be OFF
     motif           "motif" : seqs.txt         File containing substrings that must be present in the sequence.
     !motif          "!motif" : seqs.txt        File containing substrings that must NOT be present in the sequence.
     rg              "rg" : "H01PE.2"           Limit to just a single read-group